Greece › Crete › Tours

 Going to Crete for 3 nights.
 Then on to Santorini.
 We were thinking to stay in Elounda.
 Porto Elounda.
 Then we can take bus into Chania?
 Should we rent a car for a day?
 See Elafonsi and Knossos?

 Chania is wonderful but is a 3 hour drive (or 4 hours and 2 different buses) from Elounda.
 Elafonisi is even farther.
-A much better day trip if you have a rental car is a loop through Knossos, then Crete Wine Country, then the Lasithi Plateau.
+If you have a rental car I’d recommend a loop through Knossos, then Crete Wine Country, then the Lasithi Plateau.

 Hi Dave!